caislcsc/cs/README.md

-CAISL Computer Science Club 2016/2017
+CAISL Computer Science Club 2017/2018
 ======================================

 Current Syllabus: __Creative Coding and Game Development I, Processing and p5.js: Creative Coding for the Visual Learners__

-Hi!
 Welcome to the Computer Science Club.
-In this afterschool activity we teach various courses, some of which include game development, cyber security, and mathematics simulations.
-We are also a friendly place that can help you improve your programming skills.
-Below you can find information to orient yourself and challenges to solve!
+We're glad that you're interested in learning more about the technology that is changing our world.
+The material we cover/teach will depend highly on what you want or need.
+To begin the year, we'll start with Processing, a Java development environment that makes visual coding a piece of cake!
+You are also welcome to help others or receive help with classes/projects.

 What do we teach?
  * Programming.
 Sessions will be taught using Java, Javascript, and maybe some Python; but you may use whatever language you'd like!